READ TUTOR MENTOR

 Reader: Volunteers read to preschool-age children in a child care setting.
 United Way is working to place readers in pre-k classes in schools and daycare centers throughout Hays County during special events held during the school year and summer.
 Individuals and groups are also needed to volunteer for Sunday Stories, a monthly program hosted by UWHC at the San Marcos Public Library.

-Tutor: Volunteers help school-age children improve their math, science and reading skills.
+Tutor: Volunteers help school-age children improve their reading skills.
 Sign up with the United Way Readers program, an initiative to place reading tutors in elementary classrooms in San Marcos and Hays CISD, to help ensure that all children are reading on grade level by the 3rd grade.
 In addition, UWHC works with partner programs to recruit math, science and reading tutors for after-school tutoring sessions.

 Mentor: Volunteers improve a child's social and emotional development in a one-on-one or group setting.
-United Way of Hays County is working with multiple mentoring programs throughout Hays County to recruit mentors for both traditional and non-traditional mentoring positions.
+United Way of Hays County is working with multiple mentoring programs, like Big Brothers Big Sisters and the Centro Cultural Hispano de San Marcos SIS (Stay in School) program, throughout Hays County to recruit mentors for both traditional and non-traditional mentoring positions.
+United Way of Hays County also invites professionals to participate with the Lunch.
+Learn.
+LIVE UNITED program, which brings professional speakers and mentors to give education and career advice to local high school students.